-Now that CPS has become involved you are feeling stressed out to the max.
-The purpose of the CPS investigation is not all that clear to you and attempts to contact your caseworker usually end up in voicemails being left multiple times per day.
-Not ideal for a parent like yourself with a lot of questions and not much time to get the answers that you need.
+Now that CPS has become involved, you are feeling stressed out to the max.
+The purpose of the CPS investigation is not all that clear to you, and attempts to contact your caseworker usually end up in voicemails being left multiple times per day.
+It is not ideal for a parent like yourself with a lot of questions and not much time to get the answers you need.

-In order to help your child get back into your home, it is crucial that you take steps to protect yourself and your own well being during a CPS investigation.
+To help your child get back into your home, you must take steps to protect yourself and your own well being during a CPS investigation.

-These two suggestions may not be easy for you to practice but I can tell you that they are absolutely essential to your remaining sane during a CPS case.
-If you have family, friends, people from church or a therapist available to you, by all means, talk daily to these folks about your situation.
+These two suggestions may not be easy for you to practice, but I can tell you that they are essential to your remaining sane during a CPS case.
+If you have family, friends, people from church, or a therapist available to you, by all means, talk daily to these folks about your situation.

 You are not in a hopeless situation.
 Let me repeat that: you are not in a hopeless situation.
-You may not be an attorney or have knowledge of the legal system even in a general sense, but you and your family can manage this CPS case.
+You may not be an attorney or know the legal system even in a general sense, but you and your family can manage this CPS case.

-A CPS case has a beginning point and an end point.
+A CPS case has a beginning point and an endpoint.
 What’s more- you have the power within you to affect the outcome of the case through your behavior and actions.
-Nobody is going to take the steps that you need to take for you, but with the power of positive thought and proactive thinking, you can help yourself a great deal.
+Nobody will take the steps that you need to take for you, but with the power of positive thought and proactive thinking, you can help yourself a great deal.

-I’m willing to bet that at some point in your life someone has told you that patience is a virtue or something similar to that.
-The legal system is not well known for quick and efficient justice but take solace in the fact that your case is on a timeline and has an end date that is typically one year from the start of the investigation.
+I’m willing to bet that someone has told you that patience is a virtue or something similar to that at some point in your life.
+The legal system is not well known for quick and efficient justice but takes solace because your case is on a timeline and has an end date that is typically one year from the start of the investigation.

 This is a double-edged sword.
 On the one hand, you only have to go through the case for one year- not an endless amount of time by any means.
-If you can stay positive, be involved and take positive steps to improve your life during this year you can have your child returned to your home relatively quickly.
+If you can stay positive, be involved, and take positive steps to improve your life this year, you can have your child returned to your home relatively quickly.

 Fortunately, your CPS caseworker will work with you on taking the necessary steps to make those improvements, and you have the ability to hire an attorney who will advocate on your behalf and make sure that you are meeting the guidelines set forth by CPS in your safety plan.

-It could be the unfortunate situation where you are having to come face to face with an addiction to drugs or alcohol as a result of CPS becoming involved in your life.
+It could be an unfortunate situation where you have to come face to face with an addiction to drugs or alcohol due to CPS becoming involved in your life.
 Previously you would have thought that you didn’t have an addiction, per se, and that you could handle your parenting responsibilities just fine despite being altered mentally from time to time.

-Fast forward to the current CPS investigation and it should become clear to you that a life using substances and a life where you are able to parent your child are no longer compatible.
+Fast forward to the current CPS investigation, and it should become clear to you that life using substances and a life where you can parent your child are no longer compatible.
 This means that you should take whatever steps are available to you to eliminate the usage of drugs and alcohol from your life.
-CPS most likely has resources available to you where you can attempt to sober up and eliminate a cause of concern regarding your ability to parent.
+CPS most likely has resources available to you to attempt to sober up and eliminate a cause of concern regarding your ability to parent.

-Evaluate the people that you spend your time with and figure out if you need to make changes in that area.
-Remember- who you hang around with will influence your attitudes towards your children, your career and your personal life.
-If those people are also putting you in dangerous situations from a substance abuse perspective you need to eliminate those people immediately to ensure you stand a chance at having your child returned to your home.
+Evaluate the people you spend your time with and figure out if you need to make changes in that area.
+Remember- who you hang around with will influence your children's attitudes, career, and personal life.
+If those people are also putting you in dangerous situations from a substance abuse perspective, you need to eliminate those people immediately to ensure you stand a chance at having your child returned to your home.

-In a CPS case, you will need to quickly learn what is involved in an investigation, your role in it and whether or not you need assistance in advocating for yourself and your child.
-Once an investigation is underway it can be easy to lose sight of all of the important factors in a CPS case because you are focused so intensely just on making it through the day.
-If you do not know what is important in a case you will have even less of a clue on how to make sure that you are taking the steps to actually achieve your goals.
+In a CPS case, you will need to quickly learn what is involved in an investigation, your role in it, and whether or not you need assistance in advocating for yourself and your child.
+Once an investigation is underway, it can be easy to lose sight of all of the important factors in a CPS case because you are focused so intensely just on making it through the day.
+If you do not know what is important in a case, you will have even less of a clue how to make sure that you are taking steps to achieve your goals.

 Hiring an attorney and working closely with the CPS caseworker are perhaps the most important and basic steps that you can take to help yourself and therefore help your child during a CPS investigation.
-These folks will help you manage your case, keep appointments and meet the goals that you and CPS have set for yourself as far as having your child returned to your home.
-The experience of these folks will compensate for your anxiety over not knowing exactly how to best proceed in certain situations.
+These folks will help you manage your case, keep appointments, and meet the goals that you and CPS have set for yourself as far as having your child returned to your home.
+These folks' experience will compensate for your anxiety over not knowing exactly how to best proceed in certain situations.

-If you are seeking an attorney who will act with your and your family’s best interests in mind look no further than the Law Office of Bryan Fagan, PLLC.
+If you seek an attorney who will act with your and your family’s best interests in mind, look no further than the Law Office of Bryan Fagan, PLLC.
 We represent families across southeast Texas who have active cases with CPS and would be honored to do the same for you and your family.
 Please contact us today for a free of charge consultation with one of our licensed family law attorneys.

 Other Articles you may be interested in: